Our Services

 Helpful Resources

-Nocturnal myoclonus causes involuntary limb twitches that fragment deep sleep and lead to daytime fatigue, and it is diagnosed through sleep studies, neurological exams, and lab tests, with treatment options ranging from good sleep hygiene and supplements to medications.
+Nocturnal myoclonus triggers involuntary limb twitches during sleep, disrupting deep rest and causing daytime fatigue.
+Doctors diagnose it through sleep studies, neurological exams, and lab tests.
+Treatment options include sleep hygiene improvements, supplements, and prescription medications.

 Nocturnal myoclonus involves brief, repetitive muscle contractions—usually in the legs—that occur every 20–40 seconds for clusters of minutes or hours.
 Unlike restless legs syndrome (RLS), where the urge to move precedes discomfort, PLMS movements happen without warning and often without awareness.
 These twitches may wake you or your bed partner, fragmenting deep sleep and leaving you tired the next day.